nau | english | rothfork | teaching | eng522

 BAA 324 (Babbitt Academic Annex, next to the English bldg.); hours: M-F 9-11

 Accepted in either the certificate program or the MA professional writing track

 is not self-expressive writing.
 It is driven by reader needs, not by an author's

 & “discourse communities”; such specific communities as:

 Easy writing is addressed to an audience with whom you share values, methods, & experiences.
 You assume such readers can "read between the lines."
-Providing an occasion for you to write, a discourse community becomes a kind of co-author.
-The organization of a community determines who speaks (or writes), when they speak, how they speak, what tone they use, how long they speak, to whom they speak, why they speak, and what they can say.
+Providing an occasion for you to write, a discourse community becomes a kind of co-author or a familiar "room of one's own."
+The organization of a community in defining authority determines who speaks (or writes), when they speak, how they speak, what tone they use, how long they speak, to whom they speak, why they speak, and what they can say.
 Because little of this is explicitly defined, it is important to recognize & analyze discourse communities in order to write successful documents.
 In this course, you will:

 Course Structure & Texts: